esm-tools/esm_tools/docs/yaml.rst

 =============

 `YAML` is a structured data format oriented to human-readability.
-Because of this property, it is the chosen format for configuration and runscript files in `ESM-Tools`.
+Because of this property, it is the chosen format for configuration and runscript files in `ESM-Tools` and the recommended format for runscripts (though bash runscripts are still supported).
 These `YAML` files are read by the `esm_parser` and then converted into a Python dictionary.
 The functionality of the `YAML` files is further expanded through the `esm_parser` and other `ESM-Tools` packages (i.e. calendar math through the `esm_calendar`).
 The